Corpus Christi Drunk Driving Accident Lawyers

 Whether you’re commuting or taking a weekend drive, it’s easy to get caught up in Corpus Christi’s beautiful beaches and Gulf Coast charm.
 The scenery makes it easy to drive from here to there, but if you travel at night, drive defensively and stay alert.
 As in many cities, nighttime is when drunk drivers most often come out.

 When someone drinks and chooses to drive, that decision affects everyone around them.
 A single drunk driving accident has the power to ruin a family’s future.
 Drivers and their passengers sometimes sustain fatal injuries.
-Those who recover may be forced to manage lifelong disabilities.
-When a drunk driver is responsible for these losses, The experienced motor vehicle accident attorneys at the Patel Firm PLLC are there to hold them accountable.
+Those who recover may need to manage lifelong disabilities.
+When a drunk driver is responsible for these losses, the experienced Corpus Christi drunk driving accident lawyers at the Patel Firm PLLC are there to hold them accountable.

 We Believe Drunk Drivers Should Pay for the Damages They Cause